 I’m not normally a huge fan of things that fall into the “flowery” category, but this tea may be changing that!
-It’s obviously hibiscus-based, evidenced by the sweet hibiscus aroma, but it’s more than that.
+It’s hibiscus-based, evidenced by the sweet hibiscus aroma, but it’s more than that.
 It’s sweet, but not too sweet, despite being packed with apple, elderberries and orange peel on top of the floral base.
 Additionally, it contains licorice root and ginger, which give it a slight, but noticeable, bite.
 While I only drank it hot, I can only imagine that it would taste excellent iced.

 Unlike black, green, herbal or even oolong teas, this one might take a little explaining.
-While I wouldn’t call myself a tea connoisseur, I always thought I had a decent understanding of what types of tea were out there… until I got this one.
+While I wouldn’t call myself a tea connoisseur, I always thought I had a reasonable understanding of what types of tea were out there… until I got this one.
 For the uninitiated, “cascara” is the dried skin of coffee cherries.
-Yep, coffee beans aren’t your average bean, they’re actually the seeds of the coffee cherry.
+Yep, coffee beans aren’t your average bean; they’re the seeds of the coffee cherry.
 I had no clue!
-Come to find out, it’s actually becoming quite popular as a substitute for those looking for caffeine without the flavor or dehydration that come with traditional coffee.
+Come to find out; it’s becoming quite popular as a substitute for those looking for caffeine without the flavor or dehydration that come with traditional coffee.

-Irregardless of my issues with the flavor, I will say that this tea has two huge things going for it.
-First, while it is definitely reminiscent of coffee, there is absolutely no aftertaste.
-Anyone who has had the average store-bought coffee can tell you that unless it’s actually high-end coffee, there’s always an aftertaste.
+Regardless of my issues with the flavor, I will say that this tea has two huge things going for it.
+First, while it is reminiscent of coffee, there is no aftertaste.
+Anyone who has had the average store-bought coffee can tell you that unless it’s high-end coffee, there’s always an aftertaste.
 Second, it does have a noticeable “kick,” though not quite as much as a cup of good coffee.
 All in all, it’s a good tea, though it won’t be making its way into my daily rotation.

 This tea threw me for a bit of a loop.
-At first blush, I didn’t actually like it.
+At first blush, I didn’t like it.
 The majority of the flavor comes from cinnamon and cloves, but it’s surprisingly subtle.
 It has a distinctly earthy aroma with hints of clove, which makes sense, and initially, I found that the earthy aroma carried over into the flavor a bit more than I like.
 However, the more I drank, the more it grew on me.

-Given that Sips by™ is a curated service, it’s distinctly possible that such a late order resulted in insufficient product and they had to adapt to deliver the promised four teas in a timely manner.
-Ironically, while I still hope to have a chance to both try and review the Lemon Yaupon, they actually did me a favor.
-I have an interesting relationship with things that are lemon flavored; sometimes I love them, sometimes I hate them.
-It’s one of the few flavors that is 100% black and white for me; no wiggle room, no in-between.
+Given that Sips by™ is a curated service, it’s distinctly possible that such a late order resulted in an insufficient amount of product and they had to adapt to deliver the promised four teas promptly.
+Ironically, while I still hope to have a chance to both try and review the Lemon Yaupon, they did me a favor.
+I have a unique relationship with things that are lemon flavored; sometimes I love them, sometimes I hate them.
+It’s one of the few flavors that is 100% black and white for me; no wiggle room and no in-between.
 On the other hand, I have always had a soft spot for chai.

 To date, I’ve never found a chai I didn’t like, and this one was no different.
 Most chai is smooth, but this one seemed to go above and beyond; it was like drinking silk.
-It’s a wonderful blend of a bright flavor with touches of cinnamon and ginger.
+It’s a beautiful blend of a bright flavor with touches of cinnamon and ginger.
 Cinnamon and chai isn’t a new idea, but the ginger was a welcome addition for me.
-As with any Chai, DAWN has just enough caffeine to make a great breakfast tea without the drawbacks of coffee and, being a turmeric tea, it has additional anti-inflammatory properties.
+As with any Chai, DAWN has just enough caffeine to make a great breakfast tea without the drawbacks of coffee and, being a turmeric tea it has additional anti-inflammatory properties.

 All told, I’m happy with my subscription and am eagerly awaiting the October shipment.
 While I didn’t expect to get a five-star box, let alone for my first month, I was pleasantly surprised that three out of four options ranked well on my “I’d drink that” scale.